andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 predicted_label
 apple              0.9      0.0     0.0   0.0    0.0     0.0
 avocado            0.0      1.0     0.0   0.0    0.0     0.0
-banana             0.1      0.0     0.8   0.0    0.0     0.0
+banana             0.0      0.0     0.9   0.0    0.0     0.0
 kiwi               0.0      0.0     0.0   0.9    0.0     0.0
-lemon              0.0      0.0     0.2   0.0    1.0     0.0
+lemon              0.0      0.0     0.0   0.0    1.0     0.0
 orange             0.0      0.0     0.0   0.1    0.0     1.0

 ```
 <br>
 Along the top are our *actual* classes and down the side are our *predicted* classes - so counting *down* the columns we can get the Classification Accuracy (%) for each class, and we can see where it is getting confused.

-So, while overall our test set accuracy was 93% - for each individual class we see:
+So, while overall our test set accuracy was 95% - for each individual class we see:

 * Apple: 90%
 * Avocado: 100%
-* Banana: 80%
+* Banana: 90%
 * Kiwi: 90%
 * Lemon: 100%
 * Orange: 100%

-All classes here are being predicted *more accurately* when compared to the baseline network, and *at least as accurate or better* when compared to the network with Dropout added.
+All classes here are being predicted *at least as accurate or better* when compared to the best network so far - so our optimised architecture does appear to have helped!

-Utilising Image Augmentation *and* applying Dropout will be a powerful combination!

 ___
 <br>